BroManL/SaferVR/README.md

 # SaferVR
-VR project where cosmonaut in safer trying to reach airlock of space station This program is devoted to one small part of drawing critical points of diff system
+VR project where cosmonaut in safer trying to reach airlock of space station \n This program is devoted to one small part of drawing critical points of diff system